CardiacModelling/ionBench/README.md

 * The __benchmarker__ subdirectory contains the main __Benchmarker__ class that the test problems all inherit from and defines the core features of the benchmarkers.
 It also contains the __Tracker__ class which contains the functions to take performance metrics over time.

 * The __optimisers__ subdirectory contains all of the optimisation algorithms that are currently implemented.
-These are then further subdivided into three directories, containing the optimisers from pints, from scipy, and other optimisation algorithms used in fitting ion channel models that have been implemented specifically for *ionBench*.
+These are then further subdivided into three directories, containing the optimisers from ***pints***, from ***scipy***, and other optimisation algorithms used in fitting ion channel models that have been implemented specifically for ***ionBench***.
 In addition to these, there is also an implementation of SPSA.

 * Finally the __problems__ directory contains the classes for the available benchmarking problems.
 This features the problems from Loewe et al 2016 and Moreno et al 2016.
 In addition to these previously defined problems, we have introduced two further test problems, a Hodgkin-Huxley IKr model from Beattie et al 2017 and a Markov IKr model from Fink et al 2008.

 Finally, the __test__ directory contains scripts for debugging and ensuring changes do not break previous functionality.

 ## Performance metrics
-There are currently four optimisation algorithm performance metrics in *ionBench*.
+There are currently four optimisation algorithm performance metrics in ***ionBench***.

 The first of these is the cost function.
 A good algorithm should result in a model which reproduces the data it was fitted to.
 This is tested by calculating the RMSE (Root Mean Squared Error) between the model predictions and the data.
 This is also typically the function that is minimised by these algorithms.